Daily Sabah

 The newspaper has been frequently called a propaganda outlet for the Turkish government and the ruling Justice and Development Party (AKP).
-It is owned by a friend of Recep Tayyip Erdoğan.
+It is owned by a friend of Turkish president Recep Tayyip Erdoğan.

 History

 The Daily Sabah was established in 2014 when a highly-antagonistic political climate reigned in Turkish politics.
-After the conflict in December 2013 between the Gulen movement, a religious civil society organization with some political aspirations, and the ruling Justice and Development Party (AKP), the Gulen movement's Today's Zaman turned into an ardent critic of the ruling AKP.
+After the conflict in December 2013 between the Gülen movement, a religious civil society organization with some political aspirations, and the ruling Justice and Development Party (AKP), the Gülen movement's Today's Zaman turned into an ardent critic of the ruling AKP.
 To balance the critical discourse against the AKP by Today's Zaman and Hürriyet Daily News, a secular critic of the AKP, Daily Sabah emerged as a supportive voice of the AKP in the English language.